Identifying the right goals to work on is an art in itself—but turning those goals into actual results is without a doubt the hardest part.

 Check-ins let you update all your progress at once.
-Once every week (this is a customizable setting), everyone leading goals will receive a reminder to submit their Check-in.
+Once every week (or twice, as this is a customizable setting), everyone leading goals will receive a reminder to submit their Check-in.

 For the goals that aren’t automatically updated, this can help you save up to 30 minutes per week!